Workplace Based Assessment (WBA) Program

 - Emergency Medicine

-Throughout the assessment process, candidates are assessed in the following aspects:
+Throughout the program, candidates are assessed in the following domains:

 - Clinical skills (history taking, physical examination, investigations and diagnosis, prescribing and management, counselling/patient education, clinical procedures)